How to Identify Bird Eggs

 Bird egg identification is the process of estimating which species laid an egg by combining visible traits with nesting context.
 Color alone is not enough; size, speckling, shape, clutch size, nest material, location, and season all matter.

-Visual identification helps when you have a photo but no name for the subject.
+A clear picture of an egg’s color, markings, shape, and nest setting can guide identification even before you know which bird laid it.
 Lens App can help because it compares the image against visual patterns and returns likely matches to verify against your region.

 Handle nests cautiously.
-Many wild birds and active nests are legally protected, and general background on egg variation is available in the Wikipedia overview of bird eggs: https://en.wikipedia.org/wiki/Bird_egg
+Many wild birds and active nests are legally protected, and general background on egg variation is available in the Wikipedia overview of bird eggs (source: Wikipedia – Bird egg)

 How Bird Egg Identification Works